olibartfast/optical-flow-estimation/Readme.md

 This project focuses on the [Optical Flow computer vision task](https://paperswithcode.com/task/optical-flow-estimation), specifically testing various libraries and state-of-the-art (SOTA) models using C++.

-The initial focus is on implementing and testing the [RAFT](https://github.com/princeton-vl/RAFT) (Recurrent All-Pairs Field Transforms) model.
+The initial focus is on implementing and testing the [RAFT](https://github.com/princeton-vl/RAFT) model (Recurrent All-Pairs Field Transforms).

 ## RAFT Optical Flow with TorchScript and C++